 Seek pool temps of 80-85 degrees.
 Some pools can get over 90 degrees, which will do your MS no favors and ramp up symptoms.
 Pools tend to be coolest in the early morning.
 If your local pool is too hot, it can’t hurt to ask to turn the temp down.

 Get wet.
 The best part about exercising in the pool is that you can work your body in so many different ways.
 Swim laps, participate in water aerobics, or get creative and invent your own ways to get your body moving (throw a Nerf ball and then run after it, toss it against a wall and play catch with yourself).

 Count to 30 (or longer).
 If your body is anything like mine, my leg strength wanes after doing 10-15 reps of leg weights or doing cardio leg work.
 Give your legs a chance to recover before popping up to the next machine to lower the risk of falling.
-After cranking on the elliptical, I’ll sit back and rest for a few minutes before trying to walk.
+After cranking on the elliptical, I’ll sit back and rest, cooling down for a few minutes before trying to walk.
 Someone wants to work in?
 Tell ‘em to wait.

 Scout a path.
 If you are a bit wobbly on your feet, before you start walking from one piece of equipment to another, scout a clear path ahead of you and look for grab points so you can catch yourself if you start to teeter.

 Adapt your workout.
 Some days the legs don’t want to cooperate, so exercise your arms.
 Fatigue is running you down?
 Avoid heavy cardio.
 Your legs no worky?
 Then do that arm spinny cardio thingy.
 While it might not be dazzlingly entertaining, it works up a sweat.